CoolCapri/twitttrends/README.md

 application.py has add_tweet route which add tweet sent by SNS to ElasticSearch system

-Front-end will be notified of new tweets and display the new tweets to the map (live update of tweets).
+Web frontend will be notified of new tweets and display the new tweets to the map (live update of tweets).